focacciomario/digital-gardening/content/learning/React/Framer-Motion-React-Menu.md

   - FramerMotion
 ---

-This is a full example of a left-side menu with animation using #FramerMotion in #React.
+This is a full example of a left-side menu with animation using #FramerMotion in #React

-## Create index.js file

 Assuming that our `index.js` file in `src` folder is in a form like that: